bitquery/crypto-price-api/Readme.md

 ## Contact

 Contact our team via [Telegram](https://t.me/Bloxy_info/utm_source=github&utm_medium=repo&utm_campaign=crypto-price-feeds) for any support.
-Fill out [this](https://bitquery.io/forms/api/utm_source=github&utm_medium=repo&utm_campaign=crypto-price-feeds) form, if you are interested in purchashing any product or service from Bitquery.
+Fill out [this](https://bitquery.io/forms/api/utm_source=github&utm_medium=repo&utm_campaign=crypto-price-feeds) form, if you are interested in purchasing any product or service from Bitquery.